 We’ll start to see softer colors emerging and featuring in digital marketing efforts.
 We’ll also start to see less “urgent” messaging as the consumer has had enough of Cialdini’s scarcity.
 What does this mean for your landing page CTAs?

 i.
 A/B Test CTA Colors

 You’ll want to look at implementing colors in your CTA’s that evoke calm feelings.
 Colors like blue, green and turquoise (not all at once) should feature prominently as you look to place the power back into the consumer’s hands and eradicate that fear of burnout that’s sparked by colors like red, yellow and magenta.

-Test out colors that fit with your brand aesthetic but also keep in mind the consumer mindset for 2020 and try to show colors that people will be thankful to see.
+Test out colors that fit with your brand aesthetic but also keep in mind the consumer mindset and try to show colors that people will be thankful to see.

 ii.
 A/B Test CTA Language

 Secondly, you’ll want to A/B test the language in your CTAs.
 Find words that sell your product, but are not too pushy.
 It’s a fine line, we know, but you won’t be able to stick to the traditional “Buy Now” or “Book Now” that people are familiar with.
 The best landing pages are challenging traditional CTAs.